 Hint – many countries are not available for Pinterest ads, mine either.
 I did read that people say Pinterest ads give decent ROI, but I have yet to try them out once my country gets on the list.
 If you’ve tried it, do let me know if Pinterest ads are good in the comments!

-The one thing I don’t like about Pinterest is that their updates are affecting the monthly views.
-They update often, and it’s a sort of a clean-up, so I’ve seen people complain that their website link got flagged and that they had to create a new business account.
+The one thing that users don’t like about Pinterest is that their updates are affecting the monthly views.
+The platform updates occur often, and it’s a sort of a clean-up.
+That’s why some people complain that their website link got flagged and that they had to create a new business account.

 There are ups and down to everything and no matter what social media you use, bad things can happen.
 It’s important to persist.